DanEm95/DanEm95/README.md

 👨‍💻 **Code, ☕ Coffee, and Creative Solutions 🎯**
 As a future computer scientist for application development it is my passion to transform complex requirements into elegant software solutions.
 In doing so, I put special emphasis on quality, efficiency and a pinch of creativity.
 Whether it is the hunt for bugs or the optimization of algorithms, I face every challenge with full commitment and a cup of coffee.
 Technologies like C#, Python, OpenEdge ABL and others are my favorite "super powers" to implement projects successfully.

+👨‍💻 **Code, ☕ Coffee, and Creative Solutions 🎯**
+As a future computer scientist specializing in application development, my passion lies in transforming complex requirements into elegant software solutions.
+I emphasize quality, efficiency, and creativity in every line of code.
+Whether hunting bugs or optimizing algorithms, I approach challenges with full commitment and, of course, a cup of coffee.
+My favorite "superpowers" include **C#**, **Python**, and **OpenEdge ABL**, which I leverage to deliver successful projects.

+---

 🖥️ **My Journey from 'Hello World' to Real Software** 🖥️ During my apprenticeship at CBW (graduation in mid-January 2025), I not only learned to write clean code, but also to understand it - even the code I wrote a few weeks ago.
 In various projects I developed applications that not only work, but also solve real problems.
 This ranged from small automations to big optimizations.
 Fun fact: I have already learned that commenting code makes my future much more relaxed.